-Small and medium-sized businesses play an important part in Canada and make significant contributions to the country’s economy.
-In Canada, small businesses employ almost two-thirds of the total workforce and are crucial for the creation of new jobs.
+Small and medium‑sized businesses play an important part in Canada and make significant contributions to the country’s economy.
+In Canada, small businesses employ a large share of the total workforce and are crucial for the creation of new jobs.

 What does entrepreneurship look like in today’s Canada?
 Continue reading as we explore entrepreneurship in Canada through statistics.